ctrager/qeep/README.md

 Start the server - or not.

 Save the file wwwroot/qeep.html.
 That's your client.
 When you are offline, it saves note data in browser "localStorage".
 When you are online it uploads the data to the server.

+Note that for now, on both server and client, passwords are saved in clear, plain text without encryption.